odyslam/odyslam.com/_posts/2021/2021-01-12-how-to-create-a-modern-and-simple-packaging.md

 ---
 layout: post
-title: How to create a modern and simple CI/CD workflow for packaging software
+title: How to create a CI/CD release workflow for rust projects
 date: 2021-12-04
 author: "Odysseas Lamtzidis"
 tags: